some-programs/exitwp/README.rst

 Known issues
 ============
 Near future improvements:
- * Posts with the same name from the same date will result in overwritten post instead of rewriting with a different file name
+ * Posts with the same name from the same date will result in overwritten post instead of rewriting with a different file name.
- * Target file names are some times less than optimal
+ * Target file names are some times less than optimal.
- * Image/attachment downloading not implemented
+ * Image/attachment downloading not implemented.
- * This documentation page needs some polish, especially the installation section
+ * Meaningful translation/filtering of wikipedia publish statuses into something that usable within a fairly standard jekyll setup.

 Things that might be resolved later on if I find the time:
- * There will probably be issues when migrating non utf-8 encoded wordpress dump files (if they exist)
+ * There will probably be issues when migrating non utf-8 encoded wordpress dump files (if they exist).
+ * Integrate one or a few basic jekyll site templates to render complete working jekyll blog setups from wordpress exports.